 Other Pore Tightening Home Remedies

-Applying ice to the skin has several skin care benefits, like helping to tighten pores.
+Applying ice to the skin has several skin-care benefits, like helping to tighten pores.
 This is because the coldness of the ice improves the flow of blood, helping to temporarily shrink the pores.

-To use it, wrap the ice cube on tissue paper or thin cloth and rub it in circular motions over cleansed skin.
+To use it, wrap the ice cube on tissue paper or a thin cloth and rub it in circular motions over cleansed skin.
 Don’t overuse the icing method, or you could do more harm than good.

 TIP – Use green tea to make the ice cubes.
 Green tea has powerful antioxidant properties, so you will be rubbing away wrinkles and fine lines at the same time.

 Besides making ice cubes, what are other ways you use green tea to refine pores?
 Two words: scrub and toner.